microsoft/ignite-learning-paths-training-ops/ops40/demo-guide.md

 Browse to the `HOSTS` address and click on the tailwind cart icon.

-### Create pull request

-Create a pull request against the GitHub fork that contains the pipeline.
-Once created, show that an instance of the pipeline has started.

-## Demo 2 - Pipeline overview (stages, jobs, and tests)
+## Demo 1 - Pipeline overview (stages, jobs, concurency)

-- Show test in VSCode
-- Merge Pull Request
+- Create pull request
 - Show that a new instance of the pipeline has started
-- Quick overview on stages and jobs
-- Show tests results and logging
-- Show test results in GitHub
-- Show dashboarding

-## Demo 2 - Between tests and build

 - Variables
 - Stage conditions, dependencies, and concurency
 - Jobs and concurency
+- Tests
+- Show tests in VSCode

+## Demo 2 - Tests

+- Show tests results and logging
+- Show dashboarding
+- Show test results in GitHub
+- Merge pull request

 ## Demo 3 - while on release pre production

 - Deployment Job
 - Environment logging
 - Environment checks
-- Deployment strategy

 ## Demo 4 - between pre-prduction and production